geomarker-io/codec/README.md

 The goal of the R package {codec} is to support [CoDEC](https://geomarker.io/codec) data infrastructure through

-- defining the CoDEC tabular-data-resource (TDR) specifications
+- defining the CoDEC data specifications
 - creation and hosting of an interactive data catalog and explorer
+- providing developer tools to add new CoDEC data resources
 - providing an R-based interface for retreiving CoDEC data stored online

 ### Installation